josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-30-smart-heated-blanket.md

   - life
 ---

-# Creating a "smart" heated blanket
+# Creating a smart heated blanket

 Every autumn and winter, I avoid turning on the HVAC units and space heaters in my apartment until absolutely necessary.
 The reason I wait is because those units: